-Idan Raichel, the architect of this unique project, is a keyboardist, producer and composer from Kfar Saba, a city near Tel Aviv.
-Idan was born in 1977 to a family with Eastern European roots, and although music was an important part of his upbringing, his parents did not place much emphasis on performing music from his particular cultural background.
+Idan Raichel, a humble and unassuming musician suddenly found himself one of his country's biggest celebrities.
+With long dreadlocks tamed by a dramatic black turban, he was instantly recognized wherever he went, inevitably drawing huge crowds of admirers, paparazzi and autograph seekers.
+A keyboardist, producer and composer, Idan was born in 1977 to a family with Eastern European roots, and although music was an important part of his upbringing, his parents did not place much emphasis on performing music from his particular cultural background.
 “I think the fact that I didn’t have strong family musical roots is what made me be very open to music from all over the world,” says Idan.
 Idan started playing the accordion (which he likes to call “the uncoolest instrument ever”) when he was 9 years old, and even at this young age was attracted to the exotic sounds of Gypsy music and tango.

-The Idan Raichel Project has released 4 studio albums and a 3-CD collection of live recordings in Israel on the Helicon label.
+The Idan Raichel Project has released 4 studio albums and a 3-CD collection of live recordings.
 In 2006, the US-based record label Cumbancha released a compilation of the group’s first two albums worldwide, bringing even more renown to this inspirational collective.
 Billboard Magazine called The Idan Raichel Project “One of the most fascinating titles to emerge in world music this year…a multi-ethnic tour de force.”
 The New York Times selected the album as one of the top world music releases of the year, and media from Peru to Portugal was unanimous in their praise.
 The album also received a nomination as one of the best world music albums of the year by the BBC Radio 3 Award for World Music.

 In 2009 the Idan Raichel Project released their second international release Within My Walls.
 Much of the album was recorded while Idan was on tour, during recording sessions in hotel rooms, backstage dressing areas, private homes and other impromptu settings.
 During his extensive travels, Idan met with scores of musicians from diverse backgrounds, and ever the collaborator, he made sure to exchange musical ideas with them.
 Along the way, he recorded and co-wrote songs with Colombian singer Marta Gómez, Cape Verdean luminary Mayra Andrade and the silken-voiced Somi of Rwandan and Ugandan heritage.

-Despite the egalitarian nature of the Project, Raichel is clearly the driving force and over the years his talents have led him to become involved in many side projects.
-A chance meeting with Malian guitarist Vieux Farka Touré (the son of the legendary Ali Farka Touré) led Idan to invite Vieux to Israel to perform at the Tel Aviv Opera House in November 2010.
-That concert resulted in the formation of The Toure-Raichel Collective and the recording of the acclaimed album The Tel Aviv Session, which was released in March 2012.
-The result of an inspired afternoon jam session in Tel Aviv, the resulting album was hailed by the media as “a masterpiece” (about.com), “simply divine” (Giant Step), “deeply affecting” (The Wall Street Journal), “a cross cultural triumph” (Time Out Chicago) and “the best album this year” (Pop Matters).
+A chance meeting with Malian guitarist Vieux Farka Touré (the son of the legendary Ali Farka Touré) led to the formation of The Touré-Raichel Collective and the recording of the acclaimed album The Tel Aviv Session, which was released in March 2012.
+The result of an inspired afternoon jam session, the resulting album was hailed by the media as “a masterpiece” (about.com), “simply divine” (Giant Step), “deeply affecting” (The Wall Street Journal), “a cross cultural triumph” (Time Out Chicago) and “the best album this year” (Pop Matters).
 The album reached the number one spot on the iTunes World Music sales charts and peaked at number 2 on the Billboard World Music Chart.
 The Touré-Raichel Collective’s US and Canada tour in April 2012 was an unparalleled success with numerous sold-out shows and rave reviews.

-Raichel has also worked closely with GRAMMY winner India.Arie on their joint project Open Door.
-Idan and India have become frequent collaborators since they met in 2008 when India was visiting Israel.
+Idan has also worked closely with GRAMMY winner India.Arie.
 They performed together at the Kennedy Center in Washington DC in front of President Obama and family on the first Martin Luther King, Jr. Day after Obama’s election.
 Idan and India played their song “Gift of Acceptance” at the 2010 Nobel Peace Prize gala event in Oslo, Norway, and in August 2011 they performed together at the dedication ceremony for the Martin Luther King Jr. Memorial in Washington DC.
-India and Idan toured the US together in 2011.
+India.Arie and Idan toured the US together in 2011.

-The Idan Raichel Project’s latest album, Quarter to Six was released in 2013.
-The album features guest appearances by Portuguese fado star Ana Moura, Palestinian-Israeli singer Mira Awad, German counter-tenor Andreas Scholl, Colombia’s Marta Gómez, Vieux Farka Touré and a selection of some of Israel’s top up-and-coming singers and musicians.
+The Idan Raichel Project’s 2103 album, Quarter to Six, featured guest appearances by Portuguese fado star Ana Moura, Palestinian-Israeli singer Mira Awad, German counter-tenor Andreas Scholl, Colombia’s Marta Gómez, Vieux Farka Touré and a selection of up-and-coming singers and musicians.
 In its review, The Associated Press commented, "The idea that one could create a cohesive album by pulling together unique voices singing in different languages and from different musical traditions would seem daunting.
-Yet this challenge is what Israeli keyboardist and composer Idan Raichel has embraced and brought to blossom."
-In just the first two months since after it was released, Quarter to Six reached double-platinum sales status in Israel, selling over 80,000 copies.
+Yet this challenge is what keyboardist and composer Idan Raichel has embraced and brought to blossom."
+Just two months after it was released, Quarter to Six reached double-platinum sales status, selling over 120,000 copies to date.

-2013 has been overflowing with praise, awards and acclaim for Idan Raichel and the Project.
-Raichel and the Project were honored with an invitation to perform at a private concert for President Barack Obama during his official visit to Israel in March.
-In July, world-renowned pop star Alicia Keys invited Raichel on stage for a special duet during her sold-out concert at Nokia Stadium in Tel Aviv.
-One month later, Raichel shared the stage with French superstar Patrick Bruel.
-In September, at the end of the Jewish year, popular Israeli entertainment magazine Pnai Plus selected Raichel as "Man of the Year" and the song "Ba'Layla (At Night)" from the Idan Raichel Project's latest album was honored as "Song of the Year."
+In March, 2013, Idan and the Project were honored with an invitation to perform at a private concert for President Barack Obama.
+In July of that year, world-renowned pop star Alicia Keys invited Raichel on stage for a special duet during one of her sold-out arena concerts.
+One month later, Idan shared the stage with French superstar Patrick Bruel.

 The Idan Raichel Project’s latest album, Quarter to Six, features guest appearances by Portuguese fado star Ana Moura, Palestinian-Israeli singer Mira Awad, German counter-tenor Andreas Scholl, Colombia’s Marta Gómez, Vieux Farka Touré and a selection of some of Israel’s top up-and-coming singers and musicians.